Hamburg, Germany, last updated 01 February 2021:

 Many of you have been asking us about the Coronavirus and its potential impact on Evotec and its affiliates.

-The situation surrounding the global COVID-19 outbreak continues to be extremely dynamic and is evolving daily.
-Many national governments are taking steps to try and reduce the rate of the spread through various measures, including travel restrictions, reduction of public gatherings and school closures.
+The COVID-19 pandemic continues to put a significant strain on the global healthcare systems and society as a whole.
+Many governments have responded with steps to try and reduce the rate of the spread through various measures, including travel restrictions, reduction of public gatherings and school closures.

 At Evotec, we are actively managing our operations to maintain business continuity while taking measures to protect the health and wellbeing of our employees, their families and the local communities in which they live and work.
 We have taken a number of steps to ensure the continued health and safety of our colleagues and prepare our business during this challenging time.
 For example:

 - Wherever we operate, our measures are fully in line with the guidelines and recommendations of the governmental authorities.
-Additionally, each site has a specific, dedicated team chaired by the respective Site Head to monitor the impact of the COVID-19 outbreak, and take action where necessary
+Additionally, each site has a specific, dedicated team chaired by the respective Site Head to monitor the impact of the COVID-19 pandemic, and take action where necessary

-- Where stipulated by local authorities, we have deployed a remote-work model and where possible, individuals do their jobs from home
+- Where stipulated by local authorities, we have deployed a remote-work model and where possible, our employees work at least partly from home

 - We have surveyed our supply chain and are actively managing supplies to maintain business continuity